What "Volume Crashed" Means at the Linux Level

 Btrfs vs EXT4: Filesystem Recovery Differences

 Synology supports two filesystems: Btrfs (copy-on-write, with snapshots and checksumming) and EXT4 (traditional journaled filesystem).
-The filesystem type affects which recovery tools work and which failure modes are possible.
+The filesystem type determines which recovery tools work, which failure modes are possible, and whether silent corruption is detected before data loss occurs.

-Example: A Btrfs volume on SHR-1 crashes after a power loss.
-The mdadm array reassembles, but Btrfs refuses to mount because the filesystem tree root checksum does not match.
-Running "btrfs check --repair" can fix metadata inconsistencies but may also delete files whose metadata cannot be validated.
-On EXT4, e2fsck would replay the journal and reconnect orphaned inodes to lost+found; the risk profile is different.
+Mechanism: When a Btrfs SHR volume takes a power loss mid-transaction, the mdadm array can reassemble while Btrfs refuses to mount because the filesystem tree root checksum does not match.
+Running "btrfs check --repair" can fix metadata inconsistencies but may also drop files whose metadata cannot be validated.
+On EXT4, e2fsck would instead replay the journal and reconnect orphaned inodes to lost+found.
+The recovery risk profile is different on each filesystem.

 Using photorec and testdisk on Crashed Volumes